 - 1 tbsp peeled fresh ginger, grated or minced

-- 1 tbsp turmeric
+- 1 tbsp ground turmeric

 - 1 large or 2 small carrots (160 g), peeled and diced

-- 4 cups (400 g) cauliflower, chopped into small florets
+- 4 cups (400 g) small florets of cauliflower

 - 2 cups (350 g) peeled and diced sweet potato

 - 1 cup canned coconut milk, shake well if fresh can (see notes)